Walter Scott (investment manager): Personal life

 Walter is married to Rosemary Scott, with three children.
-As well as rowing, he states his interests to be aviation (he has a pilot's license), classic cars, gardening, and "rock 'n' roll".
+As well as rowing, he states his interests to be aviation (he has a pilot's licence), classic cars, gardening, and "rock 'n' roll".
 He is a member of the Leander Club, New York Athletic Club, and Monaco Yacht Club.
 He is an honorary fellow of Trinity Hall and a Fellow of the Royal Society of Edinburgh.

 Scott is often described in the press as secretive or reclusive, and he avoids being photographed, but he is well known in the financial world and is "rather flamboyant" and ostentatious in his lifestyle.

 In 2011 he publicly debated anthropogenic climate change with Brian Hoskins, – while agreeing that the climate is changing he expressed doubts about the rate and period of time for the change, and whether human activity has been involved.

 In 2010 he donated £1 million to the National Museums Scotland as a contribution to its refurbishment plans.
 There is a gallery named after him.
 At the time his own wealth was estimated to be about £150 million.

 As well as living on the Côte d'Azur, Scott has a home at Henley-on-Thames where he is a supporter of the Henley Royal Regatta.
 He has rowed for Upper Thames Rowing Club veterans.
 He purchased from Cambridge University Boat Club Amaryllis, the 50-foot umpire's launch built by Hobbs and Sons in 1928, and had it restored to again be in use at Henley for umpires and supporters.
 Amaryllis was later used as the model for four new launches.